 Press Release Template: Farmers’ Market Opening Day

-It’s summertime and what is more exciting than the prospect of fresh local produce provided by your nearby farmers’ market?
+It’s summertime, and what is more exciting than the prospect of fresh local produce provided by your nearby farmers’ market?
 This season, don’t forget to buy your produce and goods at (name of market).

 Starting on (opening date of market), you can find (name of market) at (location of market) every (dates and times of market) through (end date of market).